 - Has input terminals available in HDMI, CVBS, and USB

-- Great for traveling as it has a very low power consumption
+- Great for traveling as it has a deficient power consumption

 - It is a good multimedia input device